alda-lang/alda-api/README.md

 First, install the [official `clojure` CLI tools][clojure-cli].

-Then, run `clojure -m serve 8080` to serve the app locally on port 8080 (or replace 8080 with the port of your choice).
+Then, run `clojure -M:serve 8080` to serve the app locally on port 8080 (or replace 8080 with the port of your choice).

 ## Deployment